 Not every nipple is created equal and not every nipple is ideal for nursing a baby.
 This is a tricky one and can cause major feeding issues and pain but also is a result of genetics so sometimes there isn’t much we can do to fix it.

 What to do about it: Make sure you get lactation help right away to assess and learn how to get a proper latch.
 Nipple shields, breast shells and nipple everters can also be helpful!
 Using techniques to elongate the nipple are essential to a good latch.
+Check out our nipple shield post for in depth information on nipple shields, when to use, and when to wean.

 This infection causes MAJOR glass shard type pain your nipples and they turn bright pink/red in color.
-Your nipples could also be cracked, itchy or burning.
+Your nipples could also be cracked, itchy, or burning.

 Have more questions?
 Schedule a text or video chat consult with Kate, Lauren or Natalie (NICU RNs) and they can help answer any questions that you have!